 3. Be mindful of the relevant laws concerning lockpicks and related equipment in any country, state, or municipality where you seek to engage in hobbyist lockpicking or recreational locksporting.

-All members of TOOOL shall be advised of the relevant statutes in their home state of residence at the time they are inducted into the Association.
+All members of TOOOL shall familiarize themselves with the relevant statutes in their jurisdiction at the time they are inducted into the Organization.

-While members have the right to be recognized and called by titles of their own designation, The Board of Directors keeps a private register in which the real names and addresses of all members shall be recorded.
+Although members have the right to be recognized and called by titles of their own designation, the Board of Directors may keep a private register in which the legal names and addresses of all members are recorded.

-At the Board's discretion, non-member individuals who have performed special favors or services to the Association can be nominated as "honorary members" by and approved by majority vote of the Board of Directors.
-If designated with this title, an individual shall have all the rights and privileges of an ordinary member, with the exception of any obligation to pay dues.
+At the Board's discretion, non-member individuals who have performed special service to the Organization can be designated as "honorary members".
+Honorary members have all the rights and duties of an ordinary member, with the exception of any obligation to pay dues.

 Membership can be terminated in four ways

-A member wishing to renounce and terminate their affiliation with the Association (resignation) must do so in writing delivered to the Board of Directors..
+A member wishing to resign their affiliation with the Organization must do so in writing delivered to the Board of Directors..

-Forceful termination of membership (expulsion) is possible when a member acts in repeated violation of the Association's statues or behaves in a way that has a grossly negative impact upon the Association.
-In order for membership to be forcefully terminated, the Board of Directors will discuss and vote on the matter.
-The results of this vote are disclosed publicly and the member is notified in writing.
+A member may be expelled if that member acts in repeated violation of the Organization's by-laws or behaves in a way that has a grossly negative impact upon the Organization.
+In order for a member to be expelled, the Board of Directors will discuss and vote on the matter.
+The results of this vote are disclosed publicly and the member shall be notified in writing.

-During such a probationary time, the member may continue to participate in TOOOL events, but may not call a vote of the membership or vote on such matters, vote on members of the Board of Directors, be nominated for election to the Board of Directors, serve as a Chapter Coordinator, or be appointed to an Auditing Party.
-The attitude and conduct during this period shall be taken into consideration and their full membership status automatically restored at the end of their time of probation if no additional violations of the rules have been observed.
+During such probationary time, the member may continue to participate in TOOOL events, but may not call a vote of the membership or vote on such matters, vote on members of the Board of Directors, be nominated for election to the Board of Directors, serve as a Chapter Coordinator, or be appointed to an Auditing Party.
+The attitude and conduct of the probationary member during this period shall be taken into consideration and their full membership status automatically restored at the end of their time of probation if no additional violations of the rules have been observed.